Jaye P. Morgan: Career

 From 1954 to 1955, Morgan was a vocalist on the ABC television series show Stop the Music.
 In November 1955, the British music magazine, NME, reported that Morgan was the top female vocalist in the U.S. Cash Box poll.
 Beginning January 11, 1954, she was a featured singer on the Robert Q. Lewis Show on CBS-TV.

 In 1956, she had her own show, The Jaye P. Morgan Show, and made guest appearances on a number of other variety shows.
 She was a charter member of the Robert Q. Lewis "gang" on Lewis's weekday program on CBS, and was featured on a special episode of The Jackie Gleason Show in which Lewis's entire company substituted for the vacationing Gleason.
-In 1958, Morgan appeared on ABC's The Pat Boone Chevy Showroom.
+In 1958, Morgan appeared on ABC's Pat Boone Chevy Showroom.
 On October 6, 1960, she guest starred on NBC's The Ford Show, Starring Tennessee Ernie Ford.

 In 1961, Morgan was cast as Sally Dwight in the episode "Money and the Minister" of the CBS anthology series, General Electric Theater, hosted by Ronald Reagan.
 In 1962, she played Patty Maxwell in "Patti's Tune" of the CBS military sitcom/drama Hennesey, starring Jackie Cooper.
 That same year, she was cast as Kitty Flanders in "That's Showbiz" on NBC's The Joey Bishop Show.
-In 1964, Morgan was cast as Ruth Evans in the episode "Sunday Father" of the NBC medical drama The Eleventh Hour.
+In 1964, she portrayed the character Ruth Evans in the episode "Sunday Father" of the NBC medical drama The Eleventh Hour.